boytchev/suica/docs/user-guide.md

 The orientation of the coordinate system is set via attribute `orientation`.
 More information is available in section [Coordinate system](#coordinate-system).

+The global variable `suica` is set to reference the last created Suica instance.
+It is used to access the Suica canvas if it has no name.

 ### Background